eltoder/setwithfriends/README.md

 everything should work.
 Try starting a game or posting a message.
 If something does not work, check for errors in the developer tools (in Chrome: press `Ctrl+Shift+I` or `F12` and switch to the "Console" tab) and in the terminal window where you ran `npm`.
 Feel free to reach out for help.
-Send screenshots of both the devtools console and the terminal.
+When asking for help, please explain what you did, what happened, and attach the `firebase-debug.log` file from the root folder and screenshots of both the devtools console and the terminal.

 You should also be able to access the Emulator UI at http://localhost:4000, which contains useful information and allows you to inspect/modify the database